agustinamartinezpozo/agustinamartinezpozo.github.io/_pages/about.md

 ***Welcome to my academic webpage!***

 I am Agustina, a Ph.D.
-Candidate in Economics at [Universidad Carlos III de Madrid (UC3M)](http://economics.uc3m.es/) participating in the **2022-23 Job Market**.
+Candidate in Economics at [Universidad Carlos III de Madrid (UC3M).](http://economics.uc3m.es/)

 I am an applied microeconomist with research interests in political and development economics.
 My research focuses on understanding *how social interactions affect individual behavior*, especially in the political and public spheres.

-In my JMP, I investigate peer effects on political activism through social media platforms.
-[Check it out here!](https://alejandraagustinamartinez.github.io/files/martinez_jmp.pdf)

 <br>